Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 # Custom BLE services

-In addition to the standard profiles, three custom BLE profiles/services are available that provide additional data for clients that implements them (e.g. currently the official [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/))
+In addition to the standard profiles, three custom BLE services are available that provide additional data for clients that implement them, for example the official [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/).

 1. Extended Metrics Service (UUID: a72a5762-803b-421d-a759-f0314153da97)
 2. Settings Service (UUID: 56892de1-7068-4b5a-acaa-473d97b02206)